Use Case Diagram – Step by Step Tutorial with Example

 In this type of scenario, the Use Case Diagram is very helpful.
 Simply it shows a system or application, people or organizations, or others that interact with the system, the basic flow of the system what the system or application does.
 It’s a very high-level diagram and typically won’t show a lot of detail, but it’s a great way to communicate complex ideas in a fairly basic way.

-How to start drawing Use Case Diagram
+How to start drawing a Use Case Diagram?

 1. List use cases and identify the actors.